-The Service First initiative was co-created by Trumbull and the Kino-Eye Center, with the ongoing support of Microsoft.
-We are working through initial partnerships and collaborating with Veteran Service Organizations (VSOs).
-The pilot iteration of Service First is slated for launch in summer 2017, with a preliminary rollout scheduled for Houston, San Antonio, and Dallas.
+The Service First initiative was co-created by Trumbull and the Kino-Eye Center, with BP as a founding partner, and the ongoing support of Microsoft.
+We are working through initial partnerships and collaborating with Veteran Service Organizations.
+The pilot iteration of Service First rollout scheduled for Houston is delayed due to Harvey flooding.
+Initial events are in San Antonio and Dallas.

 In February 2017, Trumbull supported Youth Bowl with Microsoft and Rice Center for Engineering Leadership (RCEL).
 During the sessions, Trumbull demonstrated UAVs and discussed STEM careers with undeserved youth.

 With BP, Trumbull supported a STEM career day in December 2016 for 40 motivated 8th-grade young women at Paul Revere Middle School in Houston.
 That day, the young women interacted with augmented reality as part of other STEM experiments.
 In addition to UAS operations, discussion topics included digital footprints, cyber security, and advancements in technology and data analytics.

 In April 2017, Trumbull supported Microsoft YouthSpark at the Dallas Myerson Symphony Center.
 The Dallas Morning News highlighted speakers Dr. Bernard Harris, the first African-American astronaut to perform an extra-vehicular activity (spacewalk) and Stedman Graham who discussed self-mastery.
 Trumbull collaborated with Microsoft and the Rice Center for Engineering Leadership.
 The focus is serving underrepresented youth and showing STEM as an avenue to spark interest and create career options to junior high and high school students.

 With Rice Center for Engineering Leadership (RCEL), Trumbull supported T.H.
 Rogers STEM Night in 2016 and 2017.
 During STEM Night, Trumbull brought several types of Parrot Drones and another drone to get K-8th graders excited about potential STEM careers and understand required coursework to pursue a career in STEM.